rui-costa/jira_fullscreen_board/README.md

 # Jira Fullscreen Board
 Browser extension that allows you to fullscreen a Jira board.

-Workfs for both Scrum and Kanban boards.
+Works for both Scrum and Kanban boards.

 ## Installation
 - [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/full-screen-jira-board/)